natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20279.md

 * Extremely angled and thick cast armour
 * Quick reloading speed for the size of the gun, first stage ammo consists of a 13 shell auto loader
 * Can survive multiple hits from an ATGM frontally
-* Turret is extraordinary though, even against modern sabot rounds
+* Turret armour is extraordinarily tough, even against APDS rounds
 * Good reverse speed
 * Secondary machine gun can act as a ranging MG
+* Has great armour penetration that rivals early APFSDS rounds and packs an explosive punch

 '''Cons:'''

 * Inadequate turret traverse speed
 * Inadequate depression angle, a feature shared by all Soviet tanks
-* Vulnerable to high calibre HE; pylons connecting tank to tracks make for very appealing targets for such shells
+* Vulnerable to high-calibre HE rounds; pylons connecting tank to tracks make for very appealing targets for such shells
 * Most tanks at your BR can penetrate you from the front
 * Very long main gun barrel can be a liability, allowing observant enemies to spot the tank hiding around corners
 * Low muzzle velocity compared to APFSDS and APDS shells commonly found at this BR
+* APFSDS will almost always knock you out because of your ammo rack
 * No laser rangefinder

 == History ==